Peter-Balint/Voting/README.md

 Originally started as part of the course "Modern webalkalmazások fejelesztése .NET környezetben" at ELTE.

 Made of an ASP.NET webapi, using Entity Framework ORM (local MSSSQL database) with code-first approach for persistence, and a Blazor WASM app serving as the frontend.
 Proper user authentication and authorization is ensured by the ASP.NET Identity framework.

+Only brought to GitHub recently, which is why the commit history is relatively empty.